BarrelfishOS/dragonet/Dragonet/plan.rst

  * Find all nodes

-next question
+Next question
 ---------------------
 Qus: Can I make module dataType able to work with Ix?
 Ans: It might work as long as this is graph and there are no expectations like it needs to be sorted or anything like that.

-next question
+Next question
 ---------------------
 Qus: Read about how TCP segmentation works
 Ans:

-next question
+Next question
 ---------------------
 Qus: Figure out how to introduce filter rule which will enable modelling each and every flow.